ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

 }
 ```

-Now, let's try it out on the playground.
+Now, let's try it in the playground.

 ```ts
 import { createApp, h, reactive } from "chibivue";